DeepSport/buetify/packages/buetify/README.md

 * Has light / dark theme functionality
 * Greater emphasis on performance utilizing functional components where possible
 * Completely tree-shakeable and modular.
 Importing an individual component only imports the styling and code relating to that component.
 This comes at a cost of a more manual setup which will hopefully be mitigated by a vue-cli plugin in the future.
 * Greater emphasis on accessibility.
-This is by no means a finished product in terms of accessibility but I think offers an improvement
+This is by no means a finished product in terms of accessibility, but I think offers an improvement

 ### Small Differences
 * Requires all components to be nested inside a `b-app` component for themes, notifications, and modals to work properly